 For the latest updates on public transport diversions and road closures due to the light rail construction see the UNSWLightRail twitter feed.

 Parking is restricted on campus and in many nearby streets.
 If you plan to find a park on a nearby street you should arrive early and expect a long walk.
-Paid parking can be found close to the Central Lecture Block on the top floor of the Botany St carpark accessed via Gate 11 on Botany St. A pay and display parking permit obtained from a parking permit machine must be displayed and costs $9 for the first 2 hours and $3.50 per hour thereafter.
+Paid parking can be found close to the Central Lecture Block on the top floor of the Botany St carpark accessed via Gate 11 on Botany St. A pay and display parking permit obtained from a parking permit machine must be displayed.
+The cost can be found on the parking rates page.

 You can request to join the facebook group where links to materials will be posted.